theopn/dotfiles/README.md

 ## After installation

-- Neovim: `:PackerSync`, then `:Mason` to check the available lsp servers to install.
+- Neovim: `:PackerSync`, then `:Mason` to check the available lsp servers to install //TODO
   - Reference `server_list` table in `nvim/lua/lsp.lua` for the server list
   - Fedora does not ship with `g++`, which `nvim-tree-sitter` uses to install tree sitters.
 So `dnf install -y g++`
-- Emacs: `list-packages` then `all-the-icons-install-fonts`.
+- Doom Emacs: Install Doom Emacs //TODO
 - Firefox:
   1. `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
-  2. `about:profiles`, spot your default-release profile or the profile in use, and create symlinks for the `chrome` folder within the profile folder.
+  2. `about:profiles`, spot your default-release profile or the profile in use, and create symlinks for the `chrome` folder within the profile folder
 - Install fonts.
-You can utilize the included `fonts/font_test.sh` to test if your terminal emulator correctly displays the fonts.
+You can utilize the included `fonts/font_test.sh` to test if your terminal emulator correctly displays the fonts
 - Dotfiles for Linux are not automatically deployed.
-Manually make symlinks for them if needed.
+Manually make symlinks for them if needed

 ## Highlights